Due to the pandemic, this service is temporarily not available

 COVID, Cold, Flu, or other Types of Virus

 If you have active COVID, a cold, the flu, or strep throat (or the like), it is preferable for you to wait until you get better before having your massage.
 This protects you, the therapist, and other clients.

 It protects you because sometimes if you have a massage while you are sick (especially at the start of the cold or virus), it may make you feel worst.
 With effleurage, we are moving blood, lymph, and other fluids in the body and will have a better chance (not in a good way) to spread the virus in areas it may not be present or was not planning to go.

 If you stay home and rest, then your body will do what it is good at by giving your immune system a chance to take care of those little buggers.

 If you had a recent injury or surgery, give yourself some time before having that area worked on.
 If there is healthy swelling or warmth in the area, that means your body is being a superstar by starting the healing process.
 With massage, you don’t want to risk taking that effort away from your body by moving the healthy swelling or warm out from the area it is serving.

 If you have skin issues that are contagious at the time you are having your service, please contact us and re-book your service until the inflammation has gone.
-These would include poison ivy, poison oak, chicken pocks, shingles, herpes flare up, scabies, staph infection or the like.
+These would include poison ivy, poison oak, chicken pocks, shingles, herpes flare-up, scabies, staph infection, or the like.

-However, if you have eczema, rosacea, or psoriasis these are okay to receive massage.
+However, if you have eczema, rosacea, or psoriasis these are okay to receive a massage.
 They are not contagious.

 Other Health Concerns